dmuth/SeptaStats/README.md

 just adds so much more noise to code reviews.
 That's a valid point, and I am reconsidering my decision to include the vendor/ directory.
 Feel free to reach out to me if you feel strongly one way or the other on this issue.

+## Credits

+This package uses the `timewrap` command, available at <a href="https://splunkbase.splunk.com/app/1645/">https://splunkbase.splunk.com/app/1645/</a>.

 ## Additional Questions?